 Didi, for example, is competing with Uber not just by itself, but also through a proxy war.
-Didi has backed Uber’s rivals in major markets, from India’s Ola, Europe’s Taxify, Brazil’s 99 and a $100 million investment in Lyft at Uber’s home turf.
-In 2017, Didi also invested in Careem, the Dubai-based ride-hailing service which was acquired by Uber at $3.1 billion in March.
+Didi has backed Uber’s rivals in major markets, from India’s Ola, Europe’s Taxify, Brazil’s 99, and a $100 million investment in Lyft on Uber’s home turf.
+In 2017, Didi also invested in Careem, the Dubai-based ride-hailing service that was acquired by Uber at $3.1 billion in March.

 The structure also highlights the vital role of Softbank, the investor that has spun a ride-hailing web across the world.
 Softbank is behind Didi, Uber, and Grab, and is believed to have helped Uber negotiate its exit deals.

 “SoftBank has a lot of say in what they do as a strategic investor in all of them, and I don't think it's good for Softbank, for them to compete with each other,” Zeke Hernandez, an assistant professor in management at the Wharton School of Business, told Yahoo Finance.
 “What’s good for Softbank is what's happening now, each one is dominant in a certain region of the world.”

 This article was originally published on April 15.

 Krystal Hu covers technology and China for Yahoo Finance.
 Write to her firstname.lastname@example.org